How Creating a Living Trust Saves You Money

-One of the top excuses people give for not setting up a Living Trust is that they’re afraid it will be too expensive.
-In this blog post, I’m going to tell you the truth – it is very likely that creating Living Trust will actually save you money.
+One of the top excuses people give for not setting up a living trust is that they’re afraid it will be too expensive.
+In this blog post, I’m going to tell you the truth.
+It’s very likely that creating living trust will actually save you money!
 (You can also check out this video we made on the same topic.)

-Here are 3 ways a Living Trust saves you money:
+Here are 3 ways revocable living trusts save you money:

-So how much does a Probate cost?
+So how much does probate cost?
 It depends on the size of your estate.
 Let’s take a look at some examples.

-Ask yourself: Is it a smarter financial decision for this estate to use a Trust (total estate cost of approximately $7000-7500) or go through Probate (total estate cost of approximately $27,000)?
-The answer is clear: a Trust-based Estate Plan will save this estate a lot of money.
+Ask yourself: Is it a smarter financial decision for this estate to use a revocable trust (total estate cost of approximately $7000-7500) or go through probate (total estate cost of approximately $27,000)?
+The answer is clear: a trust-based Estate Plan will save this estate a lot of money.

 What if your estate isn’t that large?
-What if it’s only worth, say, $200,000 in non-real property?
-Your estate will still need to be Probated because this amount is higher than the $166,250 limit.
-In this scenario, the statutory Probate fees for your estate will still be over $14,000.
+What if it’s only worth $200,000 in non-real property?
+Your estate will still need to be probated because this amount is higher than the $184,500 limit.
+In this scenario, the statutory probate fees for your estate will still be over $14,000.

-Even factoring in the cost to administer the Trust after death, a Trust would still likely be a smart choice and save the estate thousands of dollars – not to mention time.
-An average California Probate last 9-18 months; a typical Trust administration lasts just 3-6 months.
+Even factoring in the cost to administer the trust after death, a trust would still likely be a smart choice and save the estate thousands of dollars – not to mention time.
+In California, the average probate process lasts 9-18 months; a typical Trust administration lasts just 3-6 months.

-A trust offers significant savings on Capital Gains Tax compared with joint tenancy.
+A trust offers significant tax savings for Capital Gains compared with joint tenancy.